top of page

 • How well-known the original song is

-• How much of the of the original you've sampled
+• How much of the original you've sampled

-• Whether the sample is the heart of the track, or whether it's in the background
+• Whether the sample is the the heart of the track or in the background

-• Your stature in the industry, including past records sales and streams
+• Your stature in the industry, including past record sales and streams

 A word of caution: If you've already released the song, you'll essentially have no leverage in negotiations.
 That's why it's important to sort these things out early in the production pipeline!

-As always, this blog isn't legal advice.
-If you have more questions about clearing samples, contact Caleb Ellis below.
+*This isn't legal advice.
+If you have questions about clearing a sample, contact a lawyer in your area.

 bottom of page